Architecture

 12. Multi-Client Attach

 CDP allows multiple flattened sessions per target.
-The agent and the ops panel are independent clients.
+The agent and the human (via real-display takeover) are independent clients.
 The browser is shared state.

 Coordination is the agent’s concern, not the protocol’s.
 Common pattern: the agent emits an out-of-band signal (e.g. to its own orchestrator) saying “I need help on <endpoint>/tab <id>”.
-A human runs afhttp ui --endpoint ..., does their part, closes the panel.
+A human runs afhttp panel --endpoint-url ..., opens the display takeover, does their part, and closes it.
 The agent’s next afhttp fetch --tab <id> or afhttp cdp continues from the new browser state.

 The Rust SDK keeps one lazy CDP WebSocket per Client and reuses it across fetch / cdp calls until Client::close().await or drop.
-This cache is per SDK client, not a browser-wide lease: the ops panel and other SDK clients still attach through their own CDP connections, and all of them can continue to multi-attach to the same target.
+This cache is per SDK client, not a browser-wide lease: other SDK clients still attach through their own CDP connections (and a human can drive the real display in parallel), and all of them can continue to multi-attach to the same target.
 Each one-shot cdp --tab / fetch --tab operation detaches its temporary flattened session when the call completes; --tab controls target lifetime, not connection ownership.

 There is no “lease,” “lock,” or “active driver” in the protocol.
 Both clients can issue commands at any time; if they conflict, that is the user’s coordination bug to solve.